CADLAB-io/CADLAB.io-swarm-stack/README.md

 Below is the list of all object properties with available values:
 - **enabled** - true/false enables HTTPS
 - **vendor** - specifies what certificates to use.
 Possible values are:
-  - *letsencrypt* - CADLAB will automatically generate free Let's Encrypt certificates
+  - *letsencrypt* - CADLAB will automatically generate free Let's Encrypt certificates. **IMPORTANT**: Let's Encrypt needs to be able to access your CADLAB installation in order to validate the certificates.
+If the server you install CADLAB on is not reachable from the internet, then you need to chose `external` or `self-signed` option.
-  - *self-signed* - CADLAB will generate a custom Certificate Authority and TLS certificates for your domain.
+  - *self-signed* - CADLAB will generate a custom Certificate Authority (CA) and TLS certificates for your domain.
 The Certificate Authority certificate will be placed in the certificates directory of the swarm project.
+In order for your users to access the website, they will need to add the generated CA to their computers.
+The instructions on how to add a custom CA depend on an operating system and are covered in [this section]().
+  TODO: add link
   - *external* - specifies that external certificates will be used for CADLAB.
-If this option is selected, then you need to place certificates in pem format and corresponding keys in the certificates directory of the swarm project.
+If this option is selected, then you need to place certificates in the pem format and corresponding keys in the certificates directory of the swarm project.
 If you install CADLAB as a stand-alone application you need to provide two pairs of certificate/keys for the host name you specified in the `hostname` setting and `git.[hostname]`.
 For example, cadlab.example.com.pem/cadlab.example.com.key and git.cadlab.example.com.pem/git.cadlab.example.com.key.
 - **custom_ca_key** - custom Certificate Authority (CA) key.
 You can specify this property if you want CADLAB to generate self-signed keys using your own Certificate Authority, or if you've chosen `external` in the vendor property and your certificates are signed with a custom CA.
 - **custom_ca_pem** - custom Certificate Authority (CA) cert file in pem format.
 You can specify this property if you want CADLAB to generate self-signed keys using your own Certificate Authority, or if you've chosen `external` in the vendor property and your certificates are signed with a custom CA.